 Common seals are less common than grey seals.
 They are smaller and have their pups around June and July.
 These pups can go to sea almost immediately.
 This species spends days at sea feeding but there are plenty of haul-out areas to spot them on when they come ashore.
 Just listen out for their mournful, haunting cry.
 Females live for about 30 years and males for 20.

 The number of common seals has declined in Orkney by around 50% in the past ten years, and no one is certain what has caused this.
 Presently, there are about 7,000 common seals here.

 Orkney folk legends tell of the magical race of selkies – seals in Orcadian dialect.
 It is said they shed their sealskins on Midsummer’s Eve, and became beautiful seal folk who bewitched humans.

 Harbour porpoise in Orkney waters Harbour porpoises are frequently seen all year round the coast of Orkney.
 This is the smallest cetacean in Orkney waters, measuring up to 1.8m in length.
 It is shy of revealing much of its body above water.
 You n…More

 Playful dolphins are a popular attraction and several species can be spotted passing through Orkney in the summer months.
 These include Risso’s dolphin, the Atlantic white-sided dolphin, white-beaked dolphins and the common dolphin.
 Dolphins have j…More

 There is always great excitement in Orkney when a pod of killer whales or orcas is spotted.
 This happens several times most years - in fact 90 per cent of sightings of orca in the UK are off Orkney and Shetland.
 This large member of the dolphin famil…More

-Don’t rush out of the water or off the beach if you see a gigantic shark moving slowly near the coast with its giant mouth open.
+A basking shark in Orkney waters Don’t rush out of the water or off the beach if you see a gigantic shark moving slowly near the coast with its giant mouth open.
 It is most likely a basking shark which is huge but harmless.
-This is the largest fish in British waters and it can be …More
+This is the largest …More